 To get here:

-Follow National Tourist Road Ryfylke (Road 13) from the Lysefjord, or from Tau (ferry between Tau and Stavanger).
+Follow National Scenic Road Ryfylke (Road 13) from the Lysefjord, or from Tau (ferry between Tau and Stavanger).
 45 minutes drive from Tau to Hjelmeland, approx. 1 hour from Preikestolen (Pulpit Rock) car parking.

 From Hjelmeland: Drive toward Vormedalen.
 1,5 km after the roundabout, follow sign to Hagalid up left.
 Drive 5 km on the narrow and spectacular road.
 Best meeting places are at the bends, one must be prepared to reverse the car when meeting other vehicles.